 At one time I had seven bikes including two touring rigs, but eventually it came time to cull the herd.
 My main touring bike used to be a venerable Cannondale T2000 that I relentlessly modified, ad nauseum!
 (I’m a retired machinist/fitter, so tinkering comes very naturally).
 I sold the Cannondale to leave me with my break-apart touring bike that I built up beginning with a K2 suspension mountain bike frame then extensively modified to fit my needs; also to fit into an airline legal case for some previous overseas ventures.

 I loved that T2000 Cannondale but it was much easier to sell than my “one-off” custom home built bike.

-The “work in progress” journal archive and other more recent journals are available from the above menu bar item “Touring.”
-There are also a links to the latest blog entries, rides and reviews on the top row menu bar.
+The “work in progress” touring journals archive and other more recent touring journals are available from the above top row menu bar.
+There are also links to the latest blog entries, rides and reviews on the same menu bar.

 While cycle touring, I never wrote to a blog until a few years ago as I never used to travel with any device that was fully internet capable, but technology has moved in leaps and bounds so now with a tablet and/or phone device I will be able to write and post “live” during future tours and travels as I wish.
 And I’m sure that Basil will have some comments to add… as usual!

 I hope that you enjoy ‘riding along,’ even if only vicariously!